KinMo: Kinematic-aware Human Motion Understanding and Generation: Additional Experimental Results

 \subsection{Motion Trajectory Control}

-\textbf{Evaluation metrics.} Other than the metrics from Sec.\ref{sec:exp_t2m}, we include (1) \textit{Trajectory error} (Traj. err.): measures the ratio of unsuccessful trajectories, characterized by any control joint location error surpassing a predetermined threshold, (2) \textit{Location error} (Loc. err.): represents the ratio of unsuccessful joints, and (3) \textit{Average error} (Avg. err.): denotes the mean location error of the control joints.
+\textbf{Evaluation Metrics.} Beyond the metrics shown in the main paper, we also include three additional metrics: (1) \textit{Trajectory error} (Traj. err.): measures the ratio of unsuccessful trajectories, characterized by any control joint location error exceeding a predetermined threshold; (2) \textit{Location error} (Loc. err.): represents the ratio of unsuccessful joints; and (3) \textit{Average error} (Avg. err.): denotes the mean location error of the control joints.

-\textbf{Evaluation Results.} We compare KinMo with open-source models~\cite{omnicontrol, motionlcm}, specifically focusing on pelvis control and excluding test-time optimization for all baselines to ensure a fair comparison.
-As shown in ~\cref{tab:t_ctrl}, our method achieves more robust and accurate controlled generation with lower errors and FID compared to other methods.
+\textbf{Evaluation Results.} We compare KinMo with open-source models~\cite{omnicontrol, motionlcm}, specifically focusing on pelvis control.
+For fairness in the comparison, we exclude test-time optimization for all baselines. \cref{tab:t_ctrl} shows that our method achieves more robust and accurate controlled generation with lower errors and FID score than other methods.